joelsfoster/rock-paper-scissors/README.md

 1. Clone this repository to your local machine.
 2. Open up Ganache (desktop or command line) and configure it to hostname = 127.0.0.1 and port = 8545 to get your local blockchain up and running.
 Copy the mnemonic provided for later.
 3. In terminal, navigate to the cloned directory and use `truffle compile`, then `truffle migrate` to deploy the DApp to your local blockchain. *Note that you will see a number of compilation warnings which all have to do with the keccak256() function complaining about taking in strings.
-Ignore these.*
+[Ignore them](https://ethereum.stackexchange.com/questions/50592/what-does-warning-this-function-only-accepts-a-single-bytes-argument-please).*
 4. (Optional) While you're still in this directory, use `truffle test` to see that all the tests are working.
 Note that this will cost a lot of gas because the contract will be redeployed for each test.
 5. Use `npm run start` to launch the front end.
 It will open to localhost:3000, which is connected to your local blockchain at 127.0.0.1:8545.
 6. Take the mnemonic you copied from Ganache in step 2 and open MetaMask in your browser, copying the mnemonic there.
 In MetaMask, set your blockchain network to Localhost 8545, which will refresh the page.